krisdo/location/README.md

 ## Deployment

-Create a Docker image and spin a container by running with docker-compose.yml
+Create a Docker image and spin a container by running docker-compose.yml

 ```sh
 docker-compose up